Talent Acquisition

 - If this position already exists, what is/was the pay range for the previous employee(s) holding this position?

-- If this position doesn’t exist, please determine your department’s budget for the position and expected pay range.
+- If this position doesn’t exist, determine your department’s budget for the position and expected pay range.

 Also, consider identifying or describing the physical elements required for the position, equipment use, and working conditions.